Item #11015 Bibliotheca Heinsiana. Nicolas Heinsius.

 Leiden, [A. Elzevier for] J. de Vivie 1682.

-Heinsius’ nephew Johan Goes van Absmade (d.
-1690) gave this copy — no doubt with the manuscript prices already supplied — to David Knibbe (1639-1701), the Leiden pastor and prolific author, whose manuscript record of the gift is on the front flyleaf.
+Heinsius’ nephew J.G. van Absmade (d.
+1690) gave this copy to David Knibbe (1639-1701), the Leiden pastor and prolific author, who recorded the gift on the front flyleaf.
 In good condition (lightly browned, some quires more so, one natural paper flaw neatly repaired).

 Item #11015